tthkbw/epub_pager/README.md

    to the integer value of the book's word count divided by the value of pages. 'pgwords' is then used to determine the page length for the paginated book.

+### Benign Failures

+If you are using epubpager only to generate an epub3 pagelist (you have not selected 'pageline' or 'superscript'), and an epub3 file already contains a pagelist, epubpager will report there is nothing to do and quit.

 ### epubcheck Usage